devbewill/nextpaper-starter-site/README.md

-# NextPaper 📄
+# NextPaper - Nextjs starter site 📄

+NextPaper is a minimal, responsive and SEO-friendly NextJs blog theme.
+This theme is designed and crafted based on [my personal site](https://stefanoperelli.com) and built using Nextjs 14, tailwind and MDX.

 ![NextPaper](public/nextpaper.png)
-NextPaper is a minimal, responsive, accessible and SEO-friendly NextJs blog theme.
-This theme is designed and crafted based on [my personal site](https://stefanoperelli.com).

 ## 🔥 Features